モロッコ

 Bab Boujloud gate of Fes el-Bali

 Start here and proceed along the main street, Tala'a Kebira.
-Notice architectural styles influenced by Spain and Tunisia as you pass shops and souks (markets).
+Note the architectural influences from Spain and Tunisia as you pass shops and souks (markets).

 Tanneries

-One of the most unique sights in the old medina is the tanneries, especially the Chaouara Tannery.
-Climb onto the roofs of nearby leather shops to look down on stone dyeing vats dating from the 11th century and craftsmen who still use techniques centuries old.
+One of the most unique sights in the old medina is the tanneries, with the famous Chouara Tannery being particularly notable.
+Climb onto the rooftops of nearby leather shops to look down at the stone dyeing vats that date back to the 11th century and watch artisans still using centuries-old techniques.

 Al-Attarine Madrasa

-Built in the 14th century, this building is a beautiful example of Moroccan architecture and craftsmanship, noted for its intricate zellige (tilework).
+Built in the 14th century, this structure is a beautiful example of Moroccan architecture and craftsmanship, featuring intricate zellij (tilework).

 Al-Qarawiyyin University

-One of the world’s oldest continually operating universities, the adjacent Al-Qarawiyyin Mosque (founded in 859) is not open to non-Muslims, but you can glimpse some of its interior decoration from certain viewpoints.
+One of the oldest continuously operating universities in the world, adjacent to the Al-Qarawiyyin Mosque (founded in 859).
+Non-Muslims cannot enter the mosque, but you can catch glimpses of its interior decorations from certain spots.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 55766 Attachment Image from Itinerary Row: 55766 Attachment Image from Itinerary Row: 55766 Attachment Image from Itinerary Row: 55766